-What and Who
+What and who

 The GDPR is a European Union (EU) privacy law that affects businesses around the world.
 It regulates how any organization that is subject to the Regulation treats or uses the personal data of people located in the EU.
 Personal data is any piece of data that, used alone or with other data, could identify a person.
 If you collect, change, transmit, erase, or otherwise use or store the personal data of EU citizens, you'll need to comply with the GDPR.

-Verifiable consent requires a written record of when and how someone agreed to let you process their personal data.
+In order to verify that you have obtained adequate consent, you will need a written record of when and how someone agreed to let you process their personal data.
 Consent must also be unambiguous and involve a clear affirmative action.
 This means clear language and no pre-checked consent boxes.

 The GDPR also outlines the rights of individuals around their personal data.
 EU citizens will have the right to ask for details about the way you use their personal data and can ask you to do certain things with that data.
-You should be prepared to support people's requests in a timely manner.
-People have the right to request their personal data be corrected, provided to them, prohibited for certain uses, or removed completely.
+You should be prepared to support these requests in a timely manner.
+Individuals have the right to request their personal data be corrected, provided to them, prohibited for certain uses, or removed completely.

 You should also be able to tell someone among other things, how their personal data is being used.
 If they ask, you’re obligated to share the personal data you hold on an individual, or offer a way for them to access it.

-What can I do to prepare?
+What can I do to comply?

 Transparent data processing is mandatory, and it’s also an opportunity to strengthen your marketing relationships.
-We’ve updated MailChimp signup forms to help you stay compliant with the latest laws.
+We’ve updated Mailchimp signup forms to help you stay compliant with the latest laws.

 If you’re going to rely on consent to process the personal data of EU citizens, the GDPR says you must obtain specific consent from your contacts and clearly explain how you plan to use their personal data.
-Our GDPR fields include checkboxes for opt-in consent, and editable sections that allow you to explain how and why you are using data.
+Our GDPR-friendly fields include checkboxes for opt-in consent, and editable sections that allow you to explain how and why you are using data.